mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ### Open Sound Control Section

-This section has not yet been defined (XML node `<OpenSoundControl>`) This is intentionally left empty.
+This is intentionally left empty.
 Future settings for custom OpenSoundControl behavior can be defined in later version.
-(XML node `<PosiStageNet>`).
+(XML node `<OpenSoundControl>`).

 ### CITP Section